Arthur Desmond "Ragnar Redbeard"

 Arthur Desmond (1859-1929).

 In 1884 a failed local New Zealand politician.
 Later, in 1893 Desmond, the rebel unionist agitator had moved to Australia fighting on the barricades, and produced pamphlets and journals like HARD CASH, and The Standard Bearer.

 Have you heard of the notorious book MIGHT IS RIGHT, written by Ragnar Redbeard?
 Well, Arthur Desmond using the nom de guerre Ragnar Redbeard wrote that thundering opus of Social Darwinism.
-Might is Right first came out as a small circular back in Australia 1890.
-The first official edition was published in Chicago 1896.
+Might is Right first came out as a small circular back in Australia in 1890.
+The first official edition was published in Chicago in 1896.